 This is exactly what drove us to debt.
 The notion that we must have the item right now, there is no waiting, thinking, saving for it.

 It’s the feeling that the item will fall off the face of the earth if we don’t buy it this instant.
 That’s kind of crazy when you think about it, but when we buy things on impulse, this is exactly the message we send to our brain.

 But, in recent years, when I converted to frugality, this was one of the areas I was determined to conquer.
 I was going to have better control over my spending, because I knew that the more I controlled, the more I can pay off my debt.

-It was the driver that saved me hundreds of dollars per month, and that amounted to thousands put toward debt per year.
+It was the driver that helped me save hundreds of dollars per month, and that quickly added up to thousands of dollars that we could put toward debt per year.

 Here are some of the ways I was able to stop my impulse buying and I know that they can help you too:

 I know longer buy things willy nilly because I’ve made it a mission to remove impulse buying from my spending routine.
 If I want something bad enough, I start adding a sinking fund for it and save it until I can pay for it in cash.
 I promise, 99% of the items we want aren’t going to go anywhere if we don’t buy them right now.
 So, we can take our time and save the money and buy it at our own pace.

 I tell my kids to save their money for things they want all the time.
 Shouldn’t I practice my own principles and stop my own impulse buying?

 2- Make a list of items you see at the store and keep for 30 days

 This right here is magic.
 Because the truth is, impulse buying is a hard temptation to curb if you don’t have a plan in place to help you offset that urge to spend.
 I’m telling ya, this list helps me see what I really want rather than having buyer’s remorse.
 If the item stays on my list for 30 days and I still want it, then it’s time to start saving for it.